Unlike our work, we try not to take ourselves too seriously - Click on the team members below and see why.

 Founding partner and Motocom’s creative driving force.
 Not such a great driving force when it comes to cars.
 Gets through them at an alarming rate.
 And bikes for that matter.
 And computers.
 Loves a classic Ducati, but has thankfully ditched his second motocross career.

 Part of a motorcycling dynasty and inveterate collector of motorcycles.
 And gadgets.
 Fast-riding, but fast-balding, too.
 Ageing prematurely, probably thanks to obsessive attention to detail.
 An admirable trait, truly valued by clients.
-Treks annually to the 24hr du Mans but already too old for muddy campsites.
+Treks annually to the Nordschleife on two or four wheels; isn’t fussy.

 Surname should be spelled ‘Cements’.
 What she does at Motocom.
 Nominally in accounts department, but embraces with maternal care elsewhere, too.
 Most importantly on cashflow.
 Expert on local weather and current affairs.
 Happy to discuss either at length.